Parks and Open Spaces

 Not only do they these areas enhance the quality of our District they are also of historical importance and include the work of many of the most important and influential figures in the history of garden design including Henry Wise, Charles Bridgeman, Lancelot "Capability Brown", Humphrey Repton, Gertrude Jekyll, Edward Lutyens, William Eden and Susan Jellicoe.

-Farnham Park Playing Fields is an attractive area of 88 acres and provides the opportunity for numerous sports to be played including football, rugby and cricket.
-The playing fields also host other major events including an annual softball competition.
+Farnham Park Playing Fields is an attractive area of 88 acres and provides the opportunity for numerous sports to be played including football, rugby, baseball, softball and cricket.

 For more information on The South Buckinghamshire Golf Course see the links on the top right hand side of the page.